Computer Purchasing Guide – Updated Christmas Holiday Season 2014

 First, the one you’ve likely heard about, but more likely, never used.

 Only if you have very little money, and are willing to completely sacrifice your support options in the hopes of saving money for a few lattes.
 OR, if this is your 5th computer, but then again, why buy it?
 Use your oldest computer as a test bed for Linux and experiment away… when you’ve grown tired of it, you can go back to Windows or try a new Linux distro.
 All combined versions and flavors of Linux are used by about 1.4% of the computer owners in the world.
 It’s geeky (although some nerds use it too), cumbersome for some, and distinctly odd.
 You will have a hard time finding support, and you may wish you’d purchased an actual Red Hat instead (that’s a Linux joke).

 Now, let’s get to the tougher question that most people need to deal with… Windows vs. Mac.
 It used to be easier, but recent advances in bringing the Apple brand name into homes, and advances using things like virtual machines (that run Windows under Mac) have changed the environment some.

 This applies to a large amount of people in computers.
-It accounts for about 90% of the users of personal computers and over 85% even when you include tablets and other devices.
+Windows, in some form, accounts for 89.85% of the users of personal computers.
 It has it’s strong points, ranging from support being available almost anywhere, software availability, and even hardware customization.